serenity-is/docs/services/list_request_handler.md

 }, response => {});
 ```

-You could set Criteria parameter of ListRequest in your XYZGrid.cs like below:
+You could set Criteria parameter of generated ListRequest that is about to be submitted in your XYZGrid.cs like below:

 ```cs
 protected override bool OnViewSubmit()